 Where to Stay in Yosemite National Park

-This is home to over 3 million acres of desert and mountains, and was named during the California Gold Rush.
-During this time, a group of 100 wagons became lost in the valley, and though they eventually found their way out, it was only after they gave up their wagons and ate their oxen.
+Death Valley covers over 3 million acres of desert and mountains.
+The name comes from the California Gold Rush, when a group of wagons became lost here.
+They eventually found their way out, but not before abandoning their wagons and eating their oxen.

 2 Week USA Road Trip Itinerary Map

-Here’s a map of the route to help you visualise it.
-You can also see this on Google Maps here.
+Here’s a map of the route.
+You can also see it on Google Maps here.

-When Is The Best Time of Year to Road Trip the USA?
+When Is the Best Time to Take This Road Trip?

 Western USA Tour Options

-- This 11 day tour from Las Vegas to San Francisco includes Death Valley, Yosemite the Grand Canyon, Zion, Arches, Canyonlands and Bryce National Parks, as well as Monument Valley and time in San Francisco.
+- This 11-day tour from Las Vegas to San Francisco covers Death Valley, Yosemite, the Grand Canyon, Zion, Arches, Canyonlands, and Bryce Canyon, plus Monument Valley and San Francisco.

 Practicalities for Planning a USA Road Trip